SQUARESPACE / SELLING DASHBOARDS

 Conducted visual QA live in-product

-Due to the speed with which this project was moving, we completed one series of user interviews with twelve high monthly GMV sellers on Squarespace who were also Circle members before the initial launches.
+We completed one series of user interviews with twelve high monthly GMV sellers on Squarespace who were also Circle members before the initial launches.
 We wanted to know if and how we might impact their day-to-day business management by releasing such drastic changes.

 Participants told us that:

-The dashboard framework made it easier for them to create products and services as well as access sales and relevant analytics
+The framework made it easier for them to create products and services as well as access sales and relevant analytics

 The new dashboards housed more relevant content than the current iteration